jsmolka/blog/content/posts/the-bottle/index.md

 Ingesting hypertonic solutions causes your body to draw water from the tissue and blood into the intestinal tract to dilute the concentration.
 This is called hypertonic dehydration or hypernatremia and prevents you from feeling hydrated even though you are drinking fluid.
 The diluted solution enters the bowel and if it is not fully absorbed there, water remains in the bowel which leads to a fun thing called  [osmotic diarrhea](https://en.wikipedia.org/wiki/Diarrhea#Osmotic).

-Understand the link between ingesting too hypertonic solutions and osmotic diarrhea wasn't easy.
+Understanding the link between ingesting too hypertonic solutions and osmotic diarrhea wasn't easy.
 At one point it was 23:00 on a Monday evening (or night?).
 I opened a website and was greeted by a calming dark blue background titled "Evaluation of Diarrhea", a 129 page presentation and I though to myself: what the fuck am I doing here.
 Time to go to bed.

 ![](img/diarrhea.png "[Evaluation of Diarrhea](https://louisville.edu/medicine/departments/medicine/divisions/gimedicine/physician-resources/lectures/diarrhea/evaluation-of-diarrhea)")